nWODT-Cobalt/uxa/Resources/Deckset/Boilerplate.md

 ![image](assets/image.svg)

 ^Commentary about the image, as presenter notes.
+Supports *formatting*.

 ---